 We awarded stock-settled stock appreciation rights ("SAR") and restricted stock units to our named executive officers in fiscal 2019.
 With respect to SARs, the recipient receives the value (in shares) of the appreciation in the market price of the Company's Common Stock from the grant date to the exercise date.
 The SARs, other than the SARs awarded to Mr. Sintros in fiscal 2019, are subject to a five-year cliff-vesting schedule under which the SARs become vested and exercisable in full after five years from the date of grant and expire ten years after the grant date.
-The restricted stock units granted to our named executive officers, other than those awarded to Mr. Sintros in fiscal 2019, are subject to a five-year cliff vesting schedule under which the restricted stock units vest in full after five years from the date of grant.
+The restricted stock units granted to our named executive officers, other than those awarded to Mr. Sintros in fiscal 2019, are subject to a five-year cliff vesting schedule under which the restricted stock units granted to Mr. Sintros in fiscal 2019, are subject to a five-year cliff vesting schedule under which the restricted stock units vest in full after five years from the date of grant.
 The SARs and time-based restricted stock units granted to Mr. Sintros in fiscal 2019 vest in equal annual amounts over a five-year period.
 The Company refers to its SARs herein as "Share-Based Awards".